 Sighisoara is also a Unesco world heritage site.
 It was founded by the Saxons in the 12th Century.
-It’s one of the most beautiful well preserved medieval towns in Europe and I wish I had dedicated more time photographing it.
+It’s one of the most beautiful well-preserved medieval towns in Europe and I wish I had dedicated more time photographing it.
 But with sunset looming and the thought of having to drive in the dark on Romanian roads quickly squashed any ideas of staying longer for more photos.

 Explore Sighisoara, Rupea, and Viscri in a day.

-- Have your hostel arrange a car rental for you, if you can find other people interested the costs go down.
+- Have your hostel arrange a car rental for you, if you can find other people interested in the costs go down.

 - Rupea should be your first stop (coming from Brasov) then to Viscri.

 - Be alert while driving.
-The one lane motorway and insanely impatient Romanian drivers is a disaster waiting to happen.
+The one-lane motorway and insanely impatient Romanian drivers is a disaster waiting to happen.